Curated OER

 Local Habitats

-Students create dioramas that depict a habitat.
-In this habitat instructional activity, students use a variety of art items to develop either a marine, freshwater/pond, or forest habitat in a box.
-They write an expository essay about...
+Young scholars create dioramas that depict a habitat.
+In this habitat lesson, students use a variety of art items to develop either a marine, freshwater/pond, or forest habitat in a box.
+They write an expository essay about their...